mrreganwang/cse15l-lab-reports/lab-report-3-week-6.md

 Now, the scp command from lab report 1 can be ran using the alias for easier transfer of file.
 Check section 4 from [lab report 1](https://mrreganwang.github.io/cse15l-lab-reports/lab-report-1-week-2) for info on scp command.

-Here's an example of the file transfer
+Here's an example of the file transfer.
+(The file I moved is called "Lab3.java")
 ![image](scpLab3.png)

 ## Setup Github Access from ieng6